Hawaii Ocean Time-series (HOT)

 Figure 23, Figure 27 and Figure 29 show [nitrate+nitrite], SRP, and silica at Station ALOHA plotted against pressure and Figure 24, Figure 28 and Figure 30 show them against potential density.
 The nitricline is located between about 200 and 600 dbar (25.75-27 kg/m3) (Figure 23).
 Most of the variations seen in these data are associated with vertical displacements of the density structure, and when plotted versus potential density, most of the contours are level.
 Recurrent events with increasing [nitrate+nitrite] can be seen throughout the series between 25-26.25 kg/m3 (Figure 24).
 These events are accompanied by a decrease in the oxygen concentrations (Figure 14).
 The most obvious events occured in March-April 1990, January 1992, May 1992, February-March 1995, early 1996, mid- to late 1997, July-September 1999, mid-2002, late-2003, late-2007, mid-2008, late-2012, mid-2013, and late 2014 to early 2015.
 These events can likely be attributed to mesoscale features such as eddies.
 It is possible for eddies to transport water with different biogeochemical characteristics from distant sources into the region of Station ALOHA (Nolan, 2008).
 The SRP variability is similar to the [nitrate+nitrite] in the upper water column (Figure 27).

 During 1996, the intermediate waters between 27.0-27.8 kg/m3 recovered from anomalously low [nitrate+nitrite] with was observed during 1995 (Figure 25).
 This anomaly is apparent in a time-series of mean [nitrate+nitraite] between 27.0-27.8 kg/m3 (Figure 31).
 A decrease in [nitrate+nitraite] began in late 1994, with a comparable increase from mid-1995 through early 1996.
 The maximum decrease appears to be about 1 µmol/kg below 27.5 kg/m3 where nitrate concentrations are about 40 µmol/kg.
 This decrease appears to be real as it does have coherence over time.
 A precision estimate of 0.3% has been made for [nitrate+nitraite] measurements involving the high concentration samples associated with intermidiate water (Dore et al., 1995).
 This translates to a precision of roughly 0.12 µmol/kg for samples with a concentration of 40 µmol/kg.
 Hence, the 1 µmol/kg decrease seen during 1995 is well within the precision level for the concentrations observed.
 However, the amount of the decrease could be approaching the accuracy limits of [nitrate+nitraite] measurements.
 This low [nitrate+nitraite] episode is accompanied by an increase in oxygen concentrations (Figure 31).
-A [nitrate + nitrite] decrease of similar magnitude was observed in 2013-2014, reaching record low levels by the end of 2014, with a corresponding increase in oxygen concentration, and followed by a sharp [nitrate + nitrite] increase and an oxygen decrease in early 2015.
+A [nitrate + nitrite] decrease of similar magnitude was observed in 2013-2014, reaching record low levels by the end of 2014, with a corresponding increase in oxygen concentration, and followed by a sharp [nitrate + nitrite] increase throughout 2015 and 2016, and an oxygen decrease in early 2015.

 Intermediate water SRP (between 27.0-27.8 kg/m3) reached low values in early 1997, after a decreasing trend established in early 1994 (Figure 26).
 A time-series of mean SRP in this layer shows this trend clearly (Figure 31).
 The SRP maintained relatively low values throughout early 2001, when it increased sharply and maintained an increasing trend until 2005, to then start a decreasing trend ending in 2010 to values similar to those observed during 1997-2001.
-A sharp decrease was seen in 2013, corresponding to the [nitrate + nitrite] decrease mentioned above, but increased to 2012 values during 2014, and continued increasing during 2015.
+A sharp decrease was seen in 2013, corresponding to the [nitrate + nitrite] decrease mentioned above, but increased to 2012 values during 2014, and continued increasing during 2015, to stabilize in 2016.
 Decreases in phosphate in the deeper waters could persist for long periods of time as the oceanic ecosystem associated with Station ALOHA has been hypothesized to be phosphorus limited in recent years (Karl, 1995).
 Oxygen concentrations between 27.0-27.8 kg/m3 vary during the decrease of phosphate from early 1994 through 1997 (Figure 31) without any apparent correlation.